-- Ensure Part 4 merges on title with Part 5. - That the Applicant confirm no existing utilities cross the proposed new property line.
-Should any services cross this new property the Applicant is responsible for their relocation and/or removal so that utilities do not cross the new property line. - Provide a written acknowledgment that the Owner of Part 4 will be responsible for payment of the front-ending contribution, payable to the Town of Pelham, for the East Fonthill storm water management system oversizing.
-This apportionment will be in the amount of \$35,462 for 1433 Station Street. - That the Secretary-Treasurer be provided with a registrable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - That the final certification fee of \$423 payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
+- That application for consent, file B3/2023P receive final certification of the Secretary-Treasurer concurrently with application B2/2023P or that the applicant provide the Secretary-Treasurer with sufficient evidence indicating that Part 4 (on sketch), B2/2023P be registered prior to Part 3 (on sketch), B3/2023P. - Ensures Part 3 merges on title with Parts 4 & 5. - That the Applicant confirm no existing utilities cross the proposed new property line.
+Should any services cross this new property the Applicant is responsible for their relocation and/or removal so that utilities do not cross the new property line. - The Town will require a 5m wide storm sewer easement along the northern boundary line of 1435 Station Street (Part 3). - Provide a written acknowledgment that the Owner of Part 3 will be responsible for payment of the front-ending contribution, payable to the Town of Pelham, for the East Fonthill storm water management system oversizing.
+This apportionment will be in the amount of \$35,145 for 1435 Station Street.

+- That the Secretary-Treasurer be provided with a registrable legal description of the subject parcel, together with a copy of the deposited reference plan, if applicable, for use in the issuance of the Certificate of Consent. - That the final certification fee of \$423 payable to the Treasurer, Town of Pelham, be submitted to the Secretary-Treasurer.
 All costs associated with fulfilling conditions of consent shall be borne by the applicant.